Hand Embroidery Needles Explained

 What Size Needle Should I Use?

-embroidery needle size diagram
+embroidery needle size diagram of sizes 10 to 1

 Smaller needles will fit fewer strands of thread, while larger needles will fit more.